Security-Onion-Solutions/securityonion-docs/hardware.rst

 In a standalone deployment, the master server components and the sensor components all run on a single box, therefore, your hardware requirements will reflect that.
 This deployment type is recommended for evaluation purposes, POCs (proof-of-concept) and small to medium size single sensor deployments.
 Although you can deploy Security Onion in this manner, it is recommended that you separate the backend components and sensor components.

 - CPU: Used to parse incoming events, index incoming events, search metatadata, capture PCAP, analyze packets, and run the frontend components.
 As data and event consumption increases, a greater amount of CPU will be required.
-- RAM: Used for Logstash, Elasticsearch, disk cache for Lucene, Snort/Suricata, Bro, Sguil, etc. The amount of available RAM will directly impact search speeds and reliability, as well as ability to process and capture traffic.
+- RAM: Used for Logstash, Elasticsearch, disk cache for Lucene, Snort/Suricata, Zeek, Sguil, etc. The amount of available RAM will directly impact search speeds and reliability, as well as ability to process and capture traffic.
 - Disk: Used for storage of indexed metadata.
 A larger amount of storage allows for a longer retention period.
 It is typically recommended to retain no more than 30 days of hot ES indices.

 Please refer to our `Architecture Page <Elastic-Architecture>`__ for detailed deployment scenarios.